ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a GET request.

 In addition to what is defined in {{kdc-if-errors}}, the handler verifies that the Client is a current member of the group.
 If the verification fails, the KDC MUST reply with a 4.03 (Forbidden) error response.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
-The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").
+The response MUST have Content-Format set to application/concise-problem-details+cbor and is formatted as defined in {{kdc-if-errors}}.
+Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field  MUST be set to 0 ("Operation permitted only to group members").

 If all verifications succeed, the handler replies with a 2.05 (Content) response containing the symmetric group keying material.
 The payload of the response is formatted as a CBOR map which MUST contain the parameters 'gkty', 'key', and 'num' specified in {{gid-post}}.